 The credit risk associated with receivables is mitigated by the fact that the receivables are due from Organization members, local donors and governments.

-For the years ended June 30, 2020 and June 30, 2019, there were two contributors, that provided more than 10% of support and revenue, excluding in-kind contributions.
+For the years ended June 30, 2021 and June 30, 2020, there were one and two contributors, respectively, that provided more than 10% of support and revenue, excluding in-kind contributions.

 4. GRANTS RECEIVABLE